-When planning an event, organizers must be well-informed about all the necessary permits well in advance and believe me, you might need quite a few.
+When planning an event, organizers must be well-informed about all the necessary permits needed for events well in advance and believe me, you might need quite a few.
+So to answer your question, do you need a permit to host an event?
+Yes!

 There are plenty of permits that can take some time and legwork to secure, so it’s wise to give yourself enough time before the event to get everything you need.